Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

 ## Building your DAO Frontend

 Follow the next few steps below.
-You will build a frontend for your smart contract;
+You will build a frontend for your smart contract:

 1. Confirm you are in your main directory and run the command below to clone your DAO's existing front end.